 Responsible visitor charter

 We can all help to ensure that our fantastic coastline and environment remains safe for future visits by helping to do just a few simple things.

 In our desire to view wildlife we may unintentionally disturb wildlife.
 Follow the advice of our trained staff.
 Read our wildlife watching code in the Environmental Guidelines.

 Avoid bringing disposable water bottles with you.
 Use a cycle water bottle instead.

-Try to reduce the amount of throw away and single use items you bring on our trips.
+Try to reduce the amount of throw away and single-use items you bring on our trips.
 Less packaging can make a major impact in reducing the amount of rubbish on beaches.
 Paper bags and reusable lunch boxes are a great idea.
-On our offshore trips to Les Ecrehous we use paper bags and avoid taking excess packaging with our lunches.

-On all our trips consider picking up one piece of rubbish from any beach you land on.
-Removing one item of plastic makes a difference, if we all do this.
+On all our trips consider picking up one piece of rubbish from any beach.
+Removing one item of plastic makes a difference if we all do this.

 Driving and parking can be a nightmare at some of our departure points.
 If you plan to arrive by bicycle or bus to the walk, we will refund £1 per adult at the venue.
 Please tell us at the time of booking.
 We may ask for evidence at the start of the walk e.g. bus tickets.
 Bus times can be accessed here.

 Make an impact by booking activities and accommodation from members of Eco-active or the Green Business scheme (see below).

 Support local business.
-Buy local, act global.
+Buy local, act globally.
 Local businesses put more back into the community.
 (To learn more about this take time to read “The small mart revolution” by Michael H Shuman.)
 Jersey has lots of Farm shops and to shop there is a culinary delight.
 Look out for the Genuine Jersey logo.